-The risk officer's job is to analyse and consolidate the risk information prepared by the process owners, which is crystallised and compiled gradually compiled in the form of 'risk files'.
+The risk officer's job is to analyse and consolidate the risk information prepared by the process owners, which is gradually crystallising in the form of 'risk files'.
 He or she is also tasked with identifying new events, gathering and assessing information regarding the key risk indicators intrinsic to the Company's processes and proposing any monitoring action plans, as required.
 Once the priority risk factors have been identified, the 'risk files' are allocated to the parties responsible for their management and control.